aolney/fable-electron-vscode-debug-helloworld/README.md

 From your command line:

-1. Install fable-compiler globally

-   `npm install -g fable-compiler`

-2. Clone this repository
+1. Clone this repository

    `git clone https://github.com/aolney/fable-electron-vscode-debug-helloworld.git`

-3. Build and Run
+2. Build and Run

     * From command line
       1. Go into the repository